65 things to do in Canberra with kids

 The fantastic view, fun interactive and static displays and wide range of archive and new video footage create a visit that you won’t forget.

-Located 45 minutes from the heart of Canberra in the Tidbinbilla Mountain Range is Corin Forest.
-It is Canberra’s only winter snow recreation area.
+Located 45 minutes from the heart of Canberra in the Tidbinbilla Mountain Range is Corin Forest – Canberra’s only winter snow recreation area.
 For families that don’t have much experience out on the slopes, this is the perfect spot to learn the basics with a lesson or two, or, for younger kids, snow play offers snowman building, tobogganing and snowball fights.
 Afterwards, warm up with the cafe’s selection of gourmet burgers and woodfired pizzas.
 During summer visit the forest for cycling, camping and a 1.2 km slide that winds through the forest.

 22. Power Kart Raceway

 Budding rev-heads will love darting through obstacles and zipping around corners on Power Kart Raceways’ indoor track on an electric go-kart.
 One race includes 14 rip-roaring laps.
 Kids six-12 years and over 124cm are allowed to race the Junior Karts.
 If you’re over 12 years old and over 148cm, you can race in an Adult Kart.

 Also at the Power Kart Raceway is Jungle Golf – Canberra’s first indoor glow in the dark mini golf course.
 The jungle-themed 18-hole course is illuminated by special UV lighting and is suitable for all ages.
 The air conditioned course is perfect for groups, families and individuals.